wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 ## How to test for PHP version compatibility

 There are a few ways to test for PHP version compatibility, which require different combinations of newer PHP versions and installation of various tools.
-For the purposes of this tutorial, we will look at one manual way, and one automated tool.
+For the purposes of this tutorial, we will look at three possible methods, each with their own pros and cons.

 ### Manual compatibility testing